webskyus/cinemax-app/README.md

 ### **Description**

-This my pet project with Tailwind and TS for check top popular new js frameworks.
+This my pet project with Tailwind, TS and TheMovieDB API for check top popular new js frameworks.

 ----